Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Finland is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
-Finland has fully aligned its legal framework with the EU acquis communitaire as it relates to accounting and auditing.
+As a member of the European Union (EU), Finland is subject to the accounting, auditing, and financial reporting requirements established in EU Regulations and Directives as transposed into national law.
+Finland has aligned its legal framework with the EU acquis communautaire as it relates to accounting and auditing.

 Accounting Framework

-In Finland, the Accounting Act No. 1620/2015 stipulates the requirements for preparation of financial statements, including applicable accounting standards and financial reporting thresholds that are in line with the European Commission (EC) Regulations.
-Authority to set accounting standards in Finland rests with the Ministry of Economic Affairs and Employment.
+In Finland, the Accounting Act (1620/2015) stipulates the requirements for the preparation of financial statements, including applicable accounting standards and financial reporting thresholds consistent with European Commission (EC) Regulations.
+Authority to set accounting standards rests with the Ministry of Economic Affairs and Employment.

-The Finnish Accounting Board, within the Ministry of Employment and Economy, is responsible for developing accounting legislation and related guidance.
-The Accounting Act No. establishes the requirements for the preparation of corporate financial statements in Finland and outlines the accounting standards, EU-endorsed IFRS or Finnish Generally Accepted Accounting Principles (Finnish GAAP), which entities should apply based on their size and type.
+The Finnish Accounting Board, operating within the Ministry, is responsible for developing accounting legislation and related guidance.
+The Accounting Act establishes the requirements for the preparation of corporate financial statements and specifies whether entities must apply EU-endorsed IFRS or Finnish Generally Accepted Accounting Principles (Finnish GAAP), depending on their size and nature.

-Application of EU-endorsed IFRS is required for the consolidated financial statements of public interest entities (PIEs).
-Under the Act, PIEs are defined as listed companies, credit institutions (including investment firms) and insurance companies (including pension foundations, pension funds and other entities that arrange employment pensions).
-In addition, Finland also requires EU-endorsed IFRS in the separate financial statements of companies whose securities trade in a regulated market but that do not prepare consolidated financial statements because they have no subsidiaries.
+Application of EU-endorsed IFRS is required for the consolidated financial statements of public interest entities (PIEs), defined as listed companies, credit institutions, and insurance companies, including pension institutions.
+EU-endorsed IFRS are also required in separate financial statements of companies whose securities trade on a regulated market but that do not prepare consolidated financial statements.
+Entities not required to apply IFRS follow Finnish GAAP.
+Simplified reporting requirements apply to small-sized entities meeting specified size thresholds.

 Auditing Framework

-All companies, unless they are exempted based on size, are mandated to have an annual audit of financial statements.
-Small companies are determined according to the criteria enumerated above.
-However, companies whose primary activity involves owning and holding securities and which have significant influence over another entity, must appoint an auditor regardless of their size.
+All companies are required to have an annual statutory audit unless they meet size-based exemption criteria.
+Companies whose primary activity involves holding securities and exercising significant influence over another entity are required to appoint an auditor regardless of size.

 • Regulation of Accountancy Profession

-Only the provision of auditing services is regulated in Finland.
+In Finland, only the provision of statutory audit and sustainability assurance services is regulated by law.
 The Ministry of Economic Affairs and Employment is responsible for developing audit legislation.

-The Auditing Act No. 1141 of 2015 contains provisions on rendering auditing services, establishes initial professional development (IPD) and continuing professional development (CPD) requirements for the audit profession, and authorizes the Audit Oversight Unit (AOU) to regulate the audit profession.
+The Auditing Act (1141/2015) governs the regulation of auditors and audit firms.
+The Act establishes provisions on rendering statutory audit and sustainability assurance services, sets initial professional development (IPD) and continuing professional development (CPD) requirements, and authorizes the Audit Oversight Unit (AOU) to regulate the audit profession.

-The AOU is responsible for: (i) oversight of auditors and audit firms, including enforcement duties; (ii) licensing and registration of auditors and audit firms; (iii) organization of professional examinations; (iv) oversight of auditors´ professional competence, continuous education and maintenance of qualifications; (v) quality assurance and oversight of inspections of auditors and audit firms; (vi) general guidance and development of auditing standards; and (vii) international cooperation and exchange of information.
+The AOU operates within the Finnish Patent and Registration Office and is responsible for oversight of auditors and audit firms, including enforcement; licensing and registration; organization of professional examinations; oversight of professional competence and continuing education; quality assurance inspections; general guidance and development of auditing standards; and international cooperation and exchange of information.

 • Audit Oversight Arrangements